-Therefore, for the younger generation who starts to explore the world of perfume, they tend to make a safer choice by picking those from well-known brands and products with a higher reputation.
+Therefore, the younger generation who starts to explore the world of perfume, tend to make a safer choice by picking those from well-known brands and products with a higher reputation.

 Moreover, since wearing perfume shows a high social status in China, Chinese consumers want their friends and acquaintances to recognize the ones they are wearing.